History of Dunfermline Athletic F.C.: SPL, relegation and financial difficulties (2011–2013)

 The next season, Dunfermline found themselves top after six games.
 From then on, they never fell outside the top two, spending the majority of their time in second.
 Dunfermline's home and away form throughout the season saw them only lose once at home (1–3 against Morton) and gain the most points away from home in the division.
 After a decisive home win over closest rivals Raith Rovers by 2–1 the week before in front of a capacity crowd of over 11,000, Dunfermline clinched the 2010–2011 First Division championship and promotion to the Scottish Premier League following a 2–0 away win over Morton on 30 April 2011.
 The final match of the season was at home to Falkirk, where they won 3–0.
 After the game they were presented with the First Division Trophy in front of their fans.
-This meant that they ended the season with a twelve-game unbeaten run and six wins in a row, and 10 points ahead of second-placed Raith Rovers.
+This meant that they ended the season with a twelve-game unbeaten run and six consecutive wins, and 10 points ahead of second-placed Raith Rovers.
 In March 2012, with Dunfermline bottom of the SPL with 19 points, eight games without a victory and no wins at home all season, manager Jim McIntyre was sacked by the club and replaced with Jim Jefferies.
 Dunfermline's first home win of the season was a 3–0 victory against Aberdeen on 28 April 2012.
 However, on 7 May 2012, Dunfermline were relegated from the SPL after a 4–0 defeat against Hibernian.

 The Pars started brightly in the first few matches of the 2012–13 season, winning 6 of their first 7 matches however the club failed to pay the players' October wages on time and in November 2012, reports arose that there were unpaid tax bills due to HM Revenue and Customs.
 Chairman John Yorkston was adamant that any outstanding debt could be cleared, however further issues arose over the coming months as it was reported in December, January and February that players were paid late, and reduced wages, prompting the squad to lodge an official complaint with the SFL.
 In mid-February, the club announced it would launch their share issue, but it was cancelled at the last minute.